-Note that this type of other income is determined by the Tax Administration (with an exception of income in relation to temporary and occasional seasonal work in agriculture).
+Note that this type of other income is determined by the Tax Administration (with the exception of income in relation to temporary and occasional seasonal work in agriculture).

 Tax liability is further increased for municipal tax.

-Final other income (with an exception of income in relation to temporary and occasional seasonal work in agriculture) is not subject to social security contributions.
+Final other income (with the exception of income in relation to temporary and occasional seasonal work in agriculture) is not subject to social security contributions.